AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/016-dinner-with-benji.md

 "I don't know anyone I'd trust more!"
 I said emphatically.
 He was the only person I truly trusted anymore.
 I didn't even trust my pretty boy this much.

-We sat in silence while we watched the movie and about an hour in Benji asked, "Did you ditch your phone?
+We sat in silence while we watched the movie.
+Benji shifted to the bed after eating and was sprawled all over my bed.
+About an hour in Benji asked, "Did you ditch your phone?
 I expected your lover boy to keep pinging you.
 It'd gotten worse the last few days."

 I shrugged.
 "It's on the nightstand where it always is."
 I said and looked over and then realized it wasn't there.
 I had a momentary panic attack until I remembered I'd left it on the bed.
 I nodded in the direction of the bed, "It's under the comforter I guess.
 You covered it up."

-Benji flipped it back
+Benji flipped it back and grabbed the phone and took a look at it.
+"You locked it."

+I smirked, "Now you can keep away from him so I can forget him."

+Benji sighed, "You really want to forget him, after all this time you think you can?"

+I sighed.
+"That's my goal.
+I should go find someone else to hook up with - prove it t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTI1Nzg5OTgsLTIwNjA1MDk4OTldfQ
+eyJoaXN0b3J5IjpbLTIwODIzNzMyMzMsLTIwNjA1MDk4OTldfQ
 ==
 -->